khaldoun-xyz/standard/README.md

 ## Systems

 Many people don't think about *how they work*.
-Instead, *they focus only on what they do*.
+Instead, they focus only on what they do.
 We deliberately integrated certain behaviours because they give us speed and focus while maintaining independence and creativity.
 We would like to ask you to adapt to our way.
-At some point you might decide that this is not your way.
 Feel free to propose changes at any time.

 First off, we like to be *cheap*, *impatient* and *long-term focused*.